vinirib/casadocodigo-springboot-heroku/README.md

-# Study case project 'Casa do Código' with Spring boot
+# Case Study: "Casa do Código" Project with Spring Boot

-This project was created during a course made in the platform [Alura](https://www.alura.com.br/).
-After finished the course, I added some extra features and deployed on a cloud platform.
+This project was created as part of a course on the [Alura](https://www.alura.com.br/) platform.
+After completing the course, additional features were incorporated, and the application was deployed on a cloud platform.

 Readme in Portuguese - [HERE](README-PT.md)
 <hr/>

-### Technologies used during the course
+### Technologies Used During the Course

 - Java 8
 - Spring Boot